legal-united-states-poker-sites

 2. Using The Kelly Criterion

-The Kelly Criterion formula can help players optimize bet sizes based on their edge.
-While it's mathematically sound, this is risky due to variance.
-A more conservative approach is the 1/20 rule where you risk only 5% of your bankroll per session or game.
+The Kelly Criterion formula helps players determine optimal bet sizes based on their perceived edge and bankroll size.
+However, due to the high variance in poker, using the full Kelly amount can be risky.
+A more conservative approach is the 1/20 rule, where you risk only 5% of your bankroll per session or game.

 As you gain experience and confidence, consider the 50/100 rule: have 50 buy-ins for your current stakes before moving up.